mite51/nvCOMP_CLI/README.md

 - Or escape backslashes: `nvcomp_cli -c "C:\\mydata\\" output.lz4 lz4`
 - Or use quotes: `nvcomp_cli -c "C:\mydata\" output.lz4 lz4`

+### "Missing volume files" Error

+If decompression fails with missing volumes:
+- Ensure all `.vol001`, `.vol002`, `.vol003`, etc. files are in the same directory
+- Always specify the `.vol001` file when decompressing
+- Don't rename or delete any volume files
+- Check that the volume sequence is complete (no gaps in numbering)

+### "Insufficient GPU memory" Message

+If you see this during decompression:
+- The tool will automatically fall back to CPU for cross-compatible algorithms (LZ4, Snappy, Zstd)
+- For GPU-only algorithms (GDeflate, ANS, Bitcomp), it will fail (no CPU fallback available)
+- Consider: Compress with smaller `--volume-size` on a system with more VRAM
+- Or: Use cross-compatible algorithms (LZ4, Snappy, Zstd) instead of GPU-only ones

+### Large Archive Compression

+For very large datasets:
+- Use default 2.5GB volumes (recommended for 8GB VRAM GPUs)
+- Use `--volume-size 1GB` for GPUs with 6GB or less VRAM
+- Use `--volume-size 5GB` for high-end GPUs with 16GB+ VRAM
+- CPU mode with volumes works too: `nvcomp_cli -c huge_data/ output.lz4 lz4 --cpu`

 ## Dependencies

 All dependencies are automatically fetched and built by CMake: